cbrummitt/Rocket_token_bot_tutorial/README.md

 > Thank you, you have really helped me with my business plan.
 Let's keep this conversation going!

 At the end of the contest, venture capitalists and other investors will evaluate business plans.
-They will also decide which ones they want to fund. **If you hold a token given by someone whose business plan was highly rated by the investors, then that token is a lottery ticket :ticket: for a prize:**
+They will also decide which ones they want to fund. **If you hold a token given by someone whose business plan was rated among the top 35, then that token gives you a chance at winning the trip to Mila** (described below).
+The more tokens from top-35 entrepreneurs you hold, the better your chances are.

-- :airplane: :school: :briefcase: :city_sunrise: The prize is an all-expenses-paid trip to Milan :it: for a business training course and #startup week at the [Business School of Bocconi University](http://www.sdabocconi.it/en), one of the best business schools in Europe.
+### The trip to Milan :airplane: :school: :briefcase: :city_sunrise:
+ The prize is an all-expenses-paid trip to Milan :it: for a business training course and #startup week at the [Business School of Bocconi University](http://www.sdabocconi.it/en), one of the best business schools in Europe.
 The cost of this intensive course, lodging, and travel will be fully covered.
 There will also be an opportunity to pitch to investors in Milan.

-- There will be 50 such prizes!
-- **The more you help others with their projects, the more tokens you will be given, and the more chances you have at winning one of these 50 trips to Milan.**
+There are two ways to win the all-expenses-paid trip to Milan for a business course:

+1. **Write a great final business proposal.** Investors will rate proposals at the end of the program.
+If your business proposal is rated among the best 35, pack your bags for Milan!
+2. **Help others write a great final business proposal.** When you help others, they acknowledge you by giving you *tokens*.
+If their business proposal is among the best 35, then each of the tokens they gave you provides you an extra chance at winning the trip to Milan.
+The more tokens from top-35 entrepreneurs you hold, the better your chances are.

 ### Giving tokens

-Everyone gets **7 tokens** every Sunday at midnight.
+Everyone gets **5 tokens** every Sunday at midnight.
 You have 7 days to give out those tokens before they disappear.

 To track the transfer tokens, we created a "bot" named `@token`.
 This bot is a robot 🤖 who is a member of your team.
 This bot responds to certain commands.
 You can talk to `@token` in a direct message or in any public channel.